 What Should a Professional Teeth Cleaning Involve?

+Usually, a dental hygienist will clean your teeth before your dentist performs the rest of your check-up.
 Also called prophylaxis, a professional teeth cleaning typically includes:

 - Removing tartar and plaque using specialized tools